 That also creates a platform for clients to interact with each other, which leads to my next point.

-If you have some sort of group set up for your clients they might get closer by interacting with each other.
+If you have some group set up for your clients, they might get closer by interacting with each other.

 And that’s a good thing because you can then use that to your advantage.

 To do this, you could approach the subject of setting up groups of two clients as partners who can workout together.

 Some of your clients might want to handle their gym time on their own but others could be spurred on by the fact that they are working out with someone else, especially if they have similar programs.